LibreDrop-ORG/libredrop/README.md

 The app will display other devices running Telodoy on the same network.
 Tap a peer to select a file and send it.
 You can also use the link icon to enter an IP address and connect directly.
-Once connected, devices automatically exchange an emoji and the attach file icon becomes enabled for sending data.
+Once connected, devices automatically exchange an emoji and the "Enviar archivo" menu option becomes enabled for sending data.
 On Android, ensure the device is connected to Wi-Fi so its IP can be detected.

 ### Android permissions